Close Close

 • Smaller classes: no more than 20, cultivating stronger faculty-student connections and discussion-based teaching

-• Honors peer mentor assigned to each first-year honors student
+• Honors peer mentor assigned to guide and support small groups of first-year honors students

 • Priority registration